Who is AJ?

 AJ Sharp is passionate about great tasting, sustainable food and drink.
-She’s an entrepreneur, a food writer, food judge and a broadcaster.
-Her mission is to help good businesses to grow, by telling their story.
+Her mission is to help ‘good’ food and drink businesses to grow.

 AJ knows good food.
-She has been a judge for the Great Taste Awards for six years, a judging coordinating for the last three and is a registered journalist and member of the Guild of Food Writers.
+She has been a judge for the Great Taste Awards for six years and a member of the Guild of Food Writers.

-A graduate of Newcastle University, AJ moved to London and found a role in PR which encapsulated her three favourite things, “eating, talking and writing.”
-She rose quickly to director level of one of the leading London food and drink PR agencies at just 26.
+A graduate of Newcastle Uni, AJ found a role in food and drink PR and rose quickly to director level at one of the leading London food and drink PR agencies, at just 26.

 Today, Sharp Relations is one of the UK’s leading PR & Communications agencies for food and drinks brands.
 The agency is multi-award-winning, offering big brand thinking for ambitious F&B businesses.
 The ever-growing team of talented creatives are passionate about great tasting, sustainable food and drink.
 The team is known for being friendly and extremely supportive.
 Meeting each client exactly where they are on their journey.